 Sometimes, a driver’s declining mental or physical state means that they can no longer drive safely.

-If you know someone who may no longer drive safely, you may submit a Request for Driver Reexamination (DS 699) to DMV to review their driving qualifications.
+If you know someone who may no longer drive safely, you may submit a Request for Driver Reexamination (DS 699) (PDF) to DMV to review their driving qualifications.
 If you prefer, you may write a letter to your local Driver Safety office to identify the driver you want to report and give your reason(s) for making the report.

 If you have any questions, please contact one of our Driver Safety Branch Offices.